raspberrypilearning/blockscad-pendant-pbl/en/step_1.md

 2. Use repetition to create a pattern of shapes
 3. Create a frame around the shapes
-4. Create a way of attaching the pendant to a necklace
+4. Create a way of attaching the pendant to a necklace 5 Use the skills you've learned to design your own pendant.
-5. 3D print your finished pendant
+6. 3D print your finished pendant
-6. Use the skills you've learned to design your own pendant.

 --- collapse ---
 ---
 title: What you will need
 ---

 ### Hardware

 + A 3D printer, and filament in a colour of your choice